utcompling/textgrounder/README.txt

 If it is necessary to copy data into HDFS, use 'hadoop fs -put' to copy a directory tree into HDFS, which can then be accessed using a relative URL.
-If data is to be read from a local file system, it will need to be accessed using an absolute URL with the 'file:///' prefix, e.g. on Longhorn:
+If data is to be read from a local file system, it will need to be accessed using an absolute URL with the 'file:///' prefix, e.g. on Maverick:

-file:///scratch/01683/benwing/corpora/twitter-pull/all-spritzer
+file:///work/01683/benwing/maverick/corpora/twitter-pull/all-spritzer

 10. Copy data out of HDFS